ret2src/ret2src/README.md

 You try to repeat what you've done.
 There it is again, the random glitch that's no longer a random glitch.
 It has become reproducible.
 You've become its god.

 You attempt to trace its roots.
-You follow it through the system.
+You follow it through this digital maze that is the system.
 Deep down the rabbit hole you find what you've been looking for.

 There it is.
 Right in front of you.
 The flaw that tried so hard to hide itself from the world.